guibaux/study/README.md

 # std

-Standard repo with all my study
+Standard repo with all my studies